This insurer offers nationwide service, a variety of plan options, and nationwide preferred providers.

 Like other insurers, United Healthcare follows the Center for Medicare and Medicaid Services (CMS) guidelines for the Part D coverage gap.
 Also called the “donut hole,” this happens after you reach your Initial Coverage Limit but before you hit your Out-of-Pocket Threshold.

-In the coverage gap, all of your eligible drugs are still covered, but your share of the costs for those medications will increase.
-Instead of paying the plan’s regular copayments and coinsurance, you’ll pay 37% of the total cost of all generic drugs and 25% for all brand-name drugs.
+In the coverage gap, all of your eligible drugs are still covered, but your share of the costs for those medications may increase.
+Instead of paying the plan’s regular copayments and coinsurance, you’ll pay at most 25% of the cost for your prescriptions.

 Some people never enter the coverage gap, however.
 Learn more about the Part D coverage gap to see if you’re lucky enough to be one of them.